-I.1 SVG Image
+I.1 Sample SVG Image

 A sample image showing the vector arrows generated by the SVG and CSS codes appears in Figure I.1.
+The image was created by opening the file in Microsoft Internet Explorer©.

 Figure I.1 - Image showing the arrows generated by the .svg and .css codes in this Annex.